toddseller/phase-0-gps-1/Huang-reflection.md

 ####What git concepts were you struggling with prior to the GPS session?

 I was not entirely sure about `git fetch` and `git merge` prior to the GPS session.
 This was probably due to our use of `git push` during previous challenges over the `git fetch/merge` process.
-Nevertheless, this session helped clarify the uses of `git fetch` and `git merge` for me.
+Nevertheless, this session with Todd and Katy helped clarify the uses of `git fetch` and `git merge` for me.

 ####What concepts were clarified during the GPS?